 Levels

 These outlines are a guide.
-If you are not sure which level you should study at, please contact us to discuss or arrange a free assessment.
+If you are not sure which level you should be placed, please contact us to arrange a free assessment.

 You have no previous knowledge of Russian.
-You need to learn the alphabet, some basic phrases for going shopping, to become familiar with Moscow addresses and to ask simple questions (and understand the answers!).
+You need to learn the alphabet along with some basic phrases for going shopping, to become familiar with Moscow addresses, and to ask simple questions (and understand the answers!).

 Beginner:

-You can read and write and say some basic phrases and you have some idea of sentence structure.
-You have had some classes previously and feel you have had an introduction to Russian.
-You need to learn more basic phrases for shopping, restaurants, driving around town, asking for simple objects etc. You need to learn to manipulate basic sentences based on a model, and to fill in a basic form.
+You can read, write, and say some basic phrases and you have some idea of sentence structure.
+You have previously taken classes and feel you have had an introduction to Russian.
+You need to learn more basic phrases for shopping, restaurants, driving around town, asking for simple objects etc. You need to learn how to manipulate basic sentences based on a model, and to fill in a basic form.

 Elementary: